mochamadrafli2018/this-and-props-in-reactjs/README.md

 # this-and-props-in-reactjs
 Using This and Props with Bootstrap Table in React Js.
-Then, add to react configuration and import Main.js file.
+Then, add to react configuration and import file Main.js to file app.js.

 ## Available Scripts
 In the project directory, you can run: